A Glug of Oil

 Substitute for Shaoxing wine

-To find more Chinese recipes scroll to the bottom of this post and select Chinese Recipes in the recipe tag cloud at the very bottom of this blog.
-If you like spicy food you will love Mapo Tofu.
-Anyway, on with the recipe!
+To find more Chinese recipes, scroll to the bottom of this post and select Asian Recipes in the recipe tag cloud at the bottom of this blog, or type in the search bar at the top right of the homepage.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!

-kung pao chicken, recipe for kung pao chicken, panda express kung pao sauce
+authentic kung pao chicken recipe, kung pao sauce, gong bao chicken, kung pao chicken recipe,

 Chinese